How to Apply

 4. Student assessment

 You will also complete an online assessment (either at the information session or during a session in the summer term after your GCSE’s).
 The assessment takes approx. 30-45 mins, it is designed to help us see how you learn, what your strengths are and how we can help support you to achieve the results when starting your course.

 HIGHER EDUCATION COURSES

 Applications for most of our Higher Education courses are made through the University and Colleges Admissions Service (UCAS).

 Apply online on the UCAS website and use institution code N79 and select Campus Code.

 If you cannot find your course on the UCAS website, this may be because it is delivered in partnership with a university.
-In this case, please contact our Admissions team, who will be able to provide you with a university-specific application form.
+In this case, please contact our HE Admissions, who will be able to provide you with a university-specific application form.